 “I joined the Devonshire House Management Club in 1995.
 The company, which I founded, Russam GMS Ltd, was a Gold Sponsor for a few years and I was a Director of DHMC for about five years.
 When the need for change became imperative, we said we’d like to explore ways of building on what we saw as the immense inheritance of the Devonshire House Management Club.
 We talked about it a lot and were pleased to receive comments from a wide range of Members who felt the same.
 Devonshire House Network is what emerged from those extensive discussions.

 As Devonshire House moves forward – and new ideas and energies around our purpose arise – we look forward to welcoming new members and, in particular, invited guests who are interested in finding out more about Devonshire House and sharing our quest for top level insights into how organisations work – and, in particular – the roles of those who make organisations work.

-It’s all to do with the easy and friendly ambiance, the venue, the people we sit them next to, the insights they gain both from the Speaker and from their conversations with Members – and the way they feel as they leave to go home.
+It’s all to do with the easy and friendly ambiance, the venue, the people they meet, the insights they gain both from the Speaker and from their conversations with Members – and the way they feel as they leave to go home.
 Whilst everyone who comes to Devonshire House is open for business, being spotted selling is seen as bad manners!
 This neat little one-liner has proved reassuring, slightly amusing and seems to work for everyone!
-Devonshire House people go home with ideas, information and new insights – and wanting more.
+Doing business with people you know always works best!
+Devonshire House people go home with ideas, information and new insights – and wanting more.”